symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-If everything goes well, the product account can only receive transactions from the company's account, always that does not include any "company.share" mosaic.
+If the process was successful, the product account can now only receive transactions from the company's account that does not include any "company.share" mosaic.

 Removing a filter
 =================

 After the company sells the product to the final client, they want to remove the condition that only allowed the company's account to send transactions to the product.
+The account filters can be removed as easily as they were set up:

 1. Define the account filter modification.
 Remove from the "allowed list" the company's address.